Awni00/relational-convolutions/rebuttals/tmlr/XLHi.md

 > Final point, I know it may be unfair to compare to highly optimized transformer CUDA kernels, but I couldn't find it mentioned how the method fares computationally in practice.
 Does it seem to scale well?

 At the end of Section 3.2, we discuss computational efficiency.
 We note that the overall computational complexity of a relational convolution layer (with group attention) is $O(n \cdot n_g \cdot s \cdot d + n_g \cdot s^2 \cdot d_r \cdot \max(d_{\mathrm{proj}}, n_f))$, where $n$ is the number of input objects, and the rest are hyperparameters.
 This can be implemented efficiently in modern deep learning libraries like PyTorch/Tensorflow/Jax/etc. In particular, computing the relation tensors can be computed in parallel with efficient matrix-matrix multiplications, and the group attention operation can use modern fast kernels like FlashAttention.
 In our experiments, the run-time of the RelConvNet experimental runs was similar to the Transformer baseline.
 Detailed experimental logs (including run-time, resource usage, metrics, etc.) are available through an online portal linked through the open-source code, which will be included in the de-anonymized version of the paper.

----

-We mentioned several additions to the paper in our response.
-As per TMLR recommendations, we are waiting until all three reviews are posted before uploading the revised PDF.
-In the meantime, we hope the description of the additions is helpful.
-When the final review is posted, we will upload the revised manuscript and send a note to let you know.

-TODO: check this before submitting (e.g., are we posting this response before or after the third review is submitted)
----

-Thank you for your review and we look forward to hearing your thoughts.